compbiocore/Workflows_on_OSCAR/README.md

 When prompted by the CLI tool to type the name of the software you wish to install and set up, just enter `Snakemake` and you will be guided through the rest of the installation and configuration process.
 During this process, the guide will prompt you to answer a few simple questions, after which the software handles the majority of the configuration details for you.

 Once the installation and configuration process is done, users can run snakemake pipelines using their own custom workflows or workflows from elsewhere (such as GitHub) via snakefiles.
-The use of singularity is automatically enabled and users can flexibly incorporate different containers into their workflow pipelines via .sif files.
+The use of singularity is automatically enabled and users can flexibly incorporate different containers into their workflow pipelines.

 ### Important Snakemake commands